uf-reef-avl/multilauncher/README.md

 **Installation**
 ----------------

-1. If not already installed, install openssh-client on both the machine running this executable and the remote machines.
+1. If not already installed, install openssh-client on both the machine running the Multilauncher utility and the remote machines.

 2. Pull this repository to your local machine.

-3. Navigate to the repository and launch the Multilauncher executable at ~/path/to/directory/multilaunch/dist/.
+3. Navigate to the repository and launch the Multilauncher executable at ~/path/to/directory/Multilaunch/dist/

 <a name="Important Notes Before Running"/>